-A terrific way to use leftover bananas, and you can put this easy dessert together in less than 10 minutes - just put everything in a blender and then pour into ramekins and pop them in the oven.
-Served warm, cold, or at room temperature, this creamy, tropical-tasting dessert is sure to please.
+A terrific way to use leftover bananas, and you can put this easy dessert together in less than 10 minutes.
+Just put everything in a blender and then pour into ramekins and pop them in the oven.
+Serve this easy Thai banana coconut cream custard recipe warm, cold, or at room temperature.
+This creamy, tropical-tasting dessert is sure to please.

 04 of 07

-This banana cake reminds me of a traditional British pudding in that it is a warm, moist cake combined with a sweet, butterscotch-like sauce.
+This simple banana cake reminds us of a traditional British pudding in that it is a warm, moist cake combined with a sweet, butterscotch-like sauce.
 A great way to use up leftover bananas, plus it makes a scrumptiously good dessert!
 While in Thailand it would be steamed, it's easier to bake this banana cake in the oven.
-It's simple to make and healthy too - a gluten free cake everyone can enjoy.Continue to 5 of 7 below.
+It's simple to make and healthy too - a gluten-free cake everyone can enjoy.Continue to 5 of 7 below.

 05 of 07

-Use your leftover bananas to make this healthy dessert that is the Thai equivalent of bread pudding - but without the bread/gluten.
+Use your leftover bananas to make this healthy Thai banana coconut custard dessert that is the Thai equivalent of bread pudding, but without the bread/gluten.
 Instead, glass noodles (made from protein-rich bean flour) are used, together with slices of banana and an easy custard.
 You'll enjoy this delicious dessert, especially when served warm with vanilla ice cream (or frozen low-fat vanilla yogurt).
-It's a delicious, comforting, low fat and gluten free dessert recipe that's also incredibly yummy!
+It's a delicious, comforting, low fat and gluten-free dessert recipe that's also incredibly yummy!

 06 of 07